Browse A-Z

 • Kidney -- Swelling in the legs

-• Circulation -- Clots in veins or arteries, inflammation of blood vessels, constriction of blood vessels in response to cold (Raynaud phenomenon)
+• Circulation -- Clots in veins or arteries, inflammation of blood vessels, constriction of arteries in response to cold (Raynaud phenomenon)

 • Blood abnormalities including anemia, low white blood cell or platelet count